skx/dhcp.io/README.md

 which provides a self-hosted Dynamic-DNS system.

-Users can register any hostname beneath a given DNS zone, and easily update those hostnames to point to arbitrary IPv4 addresses.
+Users can register any hostname beneath a given DNS zone, and easily update those hostnames to point to arbitrary IPv4 or IPv6 addresses.

-If you deployed the code with the hostname "`spare.io`", then a user "`bob`" coulld control the hostname "`bob.spare.io`".
+If you deployed the code with the hostname "`spare.io`", then a user "`bob`" could control the hostname "`bob.spare.io`".

 > **NOTE**:  It is currently assumed a single user can control only a single hostname.